Dr Angela Devine

 Biography:

-Dr Devine’s current research is focused on the cost-effectiveness of options for the management of vivax malaria.
+A/Prof Devine’s current research is focused on the cost-effectiveness of options for the management of vivax malaria.
 Additional projects in global health extend from malaria to HIV, tuberculosis, hepatitis B, antimicrobial resistance, and dengue.
-Methodological research interests include the joint costs and consequences of co-infections, the valuation of productivity losses in low and middle income countries, and the development of online tools to address policy decisions.
-Available online tools can be found here, here, and here.
+Methodological research interests include the joint costs and consequences of co-infections, the valuation of productivity losses in low- and middle-income countries, and the development of online tools to address policy decisions.
+Available online tools can be found here and here.

-In addition to her role at Menzies, Dr Devine also teaches in Menzies Postgraduate Public Health programs for Charles Darwin University and holds an honorary position at The University of Melbourne, where she is part of the Malaria team in the Centre for Epidemiology and Biostatistics Research and the Health Economics Unit.
+In addition to her role at Menzies, A/Prof Devine also teaches in Menzies Postgraduate Public Health programs for Charles Darwin University and holds a position at The University of Melbourne, where she is part of the Malaria team in the Centre for Epidemiology and Biostatistics Research and Melbourne Health Economics in the Centre for Health Policy.
+In addition, she is an Academic Editor for PLOS Global Public Health.

 Her ORCID profile can be found here.